 Low and loose isn't the only way to go for an effortless aesthetic.
 This bride piled her curls high atop her head for a very retro-glam style.
 Just a few coils frame her face to blend the whole look together.

-Flirty French Twist
+Relaxed French Twist With Veil

 The traditional french twist is by no means a deliciously disheveled style.
 This bride, however, lets her bangs flow freely to keep the otherwise polished updo more relaxed.
 De Serio explains that wearing some of your bangs down can add an effortless vibe.